hoangnguyent/ibm-websphere-maven-sample/README.md

 The status of this record will be changed after a period of time(60s) by the IBM Schedulers.

 ## 8. Verify log files
 There are 3 log files will be created.
-See their location in the DEV.properties.
+Find their location in the DEV.properties.

 # Common issues and how to fix
 ## 1. The application started failed